LocalViT: Analyzing Locality in Vision Transformers: Related Work

 \subsection{Locality \vs global connectivity}

 Both local information and global connectivity help to reason about the relationships between image contents.
-Thus, they are both important for visual perception.
 The convolution operation applies a sliding window to the input and local information is inherently aggregated to compute new representations.
 Thus, locality is an intrinsic property of CNNs~\cite{lecun1995convolutional}.
 Although CNNs can extract information from a larger receptive field by stacking layers and forming deep networks, they still lack global connectivity~\cite{krizhevsky2012imagenet,simonyan2014very,he2016deep}.
 To overcome this problem, some researchers add global connectivity to CNNs with non-local blocks~\cite{wang2018non,liu2018non}.

-By contrast, transformers are especially good at modelling long-range dependencies within a a sequence owing to their attention mechanism~\cite{vaswani2017attention,devlin2018bert,choromanski2020rethinking,kitaev2020reformer}.
+By contrast, transformers are especially good at modelling long-range dependencies within a a sequence owing to their attention mechanism~\cite{vaswani2017attention}.
 But, in return, a locality mechanism remains to be added for visual perception.
-Some works already contributed towards this goal~\cite{yuan2021tokens,liu2021swin}.
-Yet, they mainly focus on improving the tokenization and self-attention part.
-Other work introduces hybrid architectures of CNNs and transformers~\cite{carion2020end,srinivas2021bottleneck,li2021bossnas}.
-In summary, little attention has been paid to the feed-forward network of vision transformers.
+Some works already contributed towards this goal~\cite{yuan2021tokens,liu2021swin,li2021local,wang2021crossformer,chu2021twins,zhang2021multi}.
+Those works mainly focus on improving the tokenization and self-attention parts.
+There are also some works that introduce hybrid architectures of CNNs and transformers~\cite{srinivas2021bottleneck,li2021bossnas}.
+In the meanwhile, we also noticed some other works introducing convolutions to different parts of transformers~\cite{d2021convit,guo2021cmt}.
+The difference between our work and the other works is that we systematically investigate locality mechanism and single out its importance to transformer architectures.
+This is inspired by the comparison between vision transformers and the inverted residual blocks in MobileNets.